The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

   color: white;
 }
 ```

-{% hint style="info" %}
-**Choosing a Color Palette:** When designing a website, it is best to decide on a color palette with just a few colors to stick to.
-Here is a simple strategy to create a three-color palette:
-- Choose one primary color to define your entire palette (e.g. `midnightblue`)
-- Choose a second color that has high-contrast with the first (e.g. `powderblue`)
-- Choose a third "accent" color that you can use for call-to-action elements like buttons and forms (e.g. `royalblue`)

-You can use a website like [https://mycolor.space](https://mycolor.space/?hex=%236F66CE&sub=1) to help come up with your color palettes!

-{% endhint %}

-#### Color Values

 Color values can be written in a variety of ways.
 For example, these are all equivalent ways to use the color blue:
 - **Named color**: `blue`